yanzhen4/yanzhen4.github.io/_pages/about.md

 I was born and raised in Beijing, China.
 I graduated from The High School Affiliated to Renmin University of China。

 In my free time, I enjoy playing basketball, typically taking on the Swingman position, with a three-point shooting percentage over 50%.
-I was the starting Shooting Forward of our high school basketball team.
+I was the starting Small Forward of our high school basketball team.

 I also enjoy reading history and am a huge fan of the Napoleonic Wars.
 My favorite figure is [Marshal Lannes](https://en.wikipedia.org/wiki/Jean_Lannes)